omnistrate-oss/omnistrate-sdk-go/v1/docs/ServicesOrchestrationApiAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiServicesOrchestrationApiListServicesOrchestrationRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiServicesOrchestrationApiListServicesOrchestrationsRequest struct via the builder pattern

 ### Return type